top of page

 1. Coordinate, don't match.
 The days of everyone matching are over.
 You want to complement each other’s outfits by choosing colors that work well together.
 I find that if everyone is wearing the same color, people will all tend to blend in together and there won’t be too much pop and life to the images.

 2. Limit patterns but embrace texture!
-When picking patterns, choose smaller ones that won’t pull attention away from the main subjects, and limit patterns to 1-2 people.
+When picking patterns, choose smaller ones that won’t pull attention away from the main subjects, and limit patterns to 1 person.
 Busy plaids can be distracting, but vertical stripes can look great.
 When thinking about texture, choose a few different fabrics that will give photos some visual interest such as lace, corduroy, denim, swiss dot, and knits.

 3. Be comfortable, but don't dress like it's any other day.
 Family photos are an investment and probably something you only do once a year.
-For the ladies and girls, consider maxi dresses or maxi skirts.
+For mom, consider maxi dresses or maxi skirts.
 This helps me create movement in your images.
-Mini dresses can limit my posing options.
+Mini dresses and jeans can limit my posing options.

 4. Stay away from solid whites.
 I know a go to option can be a solid white button up for men.
 Instead, choose a cream or oatmeal color.
 This helps slightly warm up the overall tone of the images instead of the cool tones that white can cause.
 This is VERY important with my editing style.
-Bright white will either look blown out or have a weird hue of blue or orange.
+Bright white will either look blown out or pull the colors of everything else around it.
 Honestly, this might be my most important styling tip.
-Avoid bright white!
+Avoid solid bright white entirely!

 Styling Examples